World Bodybuilding Federation: Creation

 A press release issued by the WBF stated that it would "revamp professional bodybuilding with dramatic new events and the richest prize money in the history of the sport."
 It also announced that Tom Platz would be Director of Talent Development for the organization.
 In a press conference the next day, McMahon explained that the WBF planned to feature "bodybuilding the way it was meant to be".
-The comment was interpreted by some as a thinly-veiled reference to a lack of testing for anabolic steroids; the 1990 Mr. Olympia competition was the first to employ drug testing of participants, but poor reception to the resulting quality of the competition by attendees led the IFBB to reverse course the following year.
+The comment was interpreted by some as a thinly veiled reference to a lack of testing for anabolic steroids; the 1990 Mr. Olympia competition was the first to employ drug testing of participants, but poor reception to the resulting quality of the competition by attendees led the IFBB to reverse course the following year.

 In the wake of the announcement, IFBB co-founder Ben Weider commented that Platz and McMahon's ambush marketing "wasn't a sophisticated or very honorable thing to do", but that he wasn't angry, and that "if we'd wanted to, we could have turned off Platz's microphone or stopped his people from distributing their literature.
 But what the heck, we let them have their fun."
 The IFBB warned that it would blacklist bodybuilders who joined the WBF, and ban them from their competitions.

 The WBF offered multi-year contracts of at least $100,000 per year, in addition to the prize money that would be offered at its events.
-During a press event on January 30, 1991, at New York City's Plaza Hotel, McMahon announced the WBF's inaugural roster of 13 bodybuilders, and that the organization's inaugural championship would be held June 15, 1991, in Atlantic City on pay-per-view (PPV).
+During a press event on January 30, 1991, at New York City's Plaza Hotel, McMahon announced the WBF's inaugural roster of 13 bodybuilders, and that the organization's inaugural championship would be held as a PPV on June 15, 1991, in Atlantic City.
 The roster included a number of IBFF regulars, including Danny Padilla and Tony Pearson, while Flex reported that the WBF's three-year contract with South African bodybuilder Gary Strydom was valued at $400,000 per year.